phusion/holy-build-box/TUTORIAL-6-ADDITIONAL-STATIC-LIBS.md

    Second, these static libraries are not compiled with `-fvisibility=hidden`.
 If the final application loads multiple dynamic libraries, and two or more of those dynamic libraries are linked to different versions of the same static libraries, then the different copies of those static libraries will conflict with each other. `-fvisibility=hidden` prevents that.

- 3. If you use the `deadstrip_hardened_pie` variant, then note that the static libraries provided by CentOS may not be compiled with security hardening flags, and are certainly not compiled with dead-code elimination enabled.
+ 3. If you use the `exe_gc_hardened` variant, then note that the static libraries provided by CentOS may not be compiled with security hardening flags, and are certainly not compiled with dead-code elimination enabled.

 So we recommend that you compile from source any static libraries that are not included with Holy Build Box.
 Furthermore, the flags used to compile these static libraries should match the flags for the currently active [library variant](TUTORIAL-5-LIBRARY-VARIANTS.md).